dolphindb/Tutorials_EN/streaming_tutorial.md

 ### 1. Flowchart and related concepts

-Streaming in DolphinDB is based on the publish-subscribe model.
-Streaming data is ingested into and published by a streaming table.
+Stream for DolphinDB is based on the publish-subscribe model.
+Streaming data is ingested into and published by a stream table.
 A data node or a third-party application can subscribe to and consume the streaming data through DolphinDB script or API.

 ![image](images/DolphinDB_Streaming_Framework.jpg)

 The figure above is the DolphinDB streaming flowchart.
-After injecting real-time data into a streaming table on a publisher node, the data can be subscribed by various types of objects:
+Real-time data is ingested into a stream table on a publisher node.
+The streaming data can be subscribed by various types of objects:
 - Streaming data can be subscribed and saved by the data warehouse for further analysis and reporting.
-- Streaming data can be subscribed by an aggregation engine to perform aggregate calculations and to output the results to another streaming table.
+- Streaming data can be subscribed by an aggregation engine to perform calculations and to output the results to another stream table.
 The aggregation results can be displayed in real time in a platform such as Grafana and can also serve as a data source for event processing by another subscription.
 - Streaming data can be subscribed by an API.
 For example, a third-party Java application can subscribe to streaming data with Java API.

-#### 1.1 Streaming table
+#### 1.1 Stream table

-Streaming table is a special type of in-memory table to store and publish streaming data.
-Streaming table supports concurrent read and write.
-We can append to streaming tables, but cannot delete or modify the records of streaming tables.
-Publishing a message is equivalent to inserting a record into a streaming table.
-SQL statements can be used on streaming tables.
+Stream table is a special type of in-memory table to store and publish streaming data.
+Stream table supports concurrent read and write.
+We can append to stream tables, but cannot delete or modify the records of stream tables.
+Publishing a message is equivalent to inserting a record into a stream table.
+SQL statements can be used on stream tables.

 #### 1.2 Publish-subscribe

-Streaming in DolphinDB uses the classic publish-subscribe model.
-When new data is written to a streaming table, the publisher notifies all subscribers to process the new streaming data.
+Stream for DolphinDB uses the classic publish-subscribe model.
+When new data is written to a stream table, the publisher notifies all subscribers to process the new data.
 A data node uses function `subscribeTable` to subscribe to the streaming data.

 #### 1.3 Real-time aggregation engine

 The real-time aggregation engine refers to a module dedicated to real-time calculation and analysis of streaming data.
 DolphinDB provides functions `createTimeSeriesAggregator` and `createCrossSectionalAggregator` for continuous real-time calculation with streaming data.
-They continuously output the results to the specified table.
+The results are continuously output to the specified tables.

 ### 2. Core functionalities